ntdc/tech_dojos/README.md

 To be effective, try to limit the number of people in a group :arrow_right: on a 10+ people group, not everybody will be able to participate, sad ! :lying_face:

-## Mission to mars non solid
+## Mission to mars non SOLID

+Language Java - Package com.ntatc.katas.mars

-Mission vers mars 2021, rover et hélicoptère (version non SOLID)
+Mission vers mars 2021 ave rover et hélicoptère

 2 modules sont posés sur Mars :
 * par rapport à une position 3D (origine en bas, à gauche) ;